Introduction to Citrix Web Application Firewall

 Figure 1.
 A Flowchart of Web App Firewall Filtering

-As the figure shows, when a user requests a URL on a protected web site, the Web App Firewall first examines the request to ensure that it does not match a signature.
-If the request matches a signature, the Citrix Web Application Firewall either displays the error object (a web page that is located on the Web App Firewall appliance and which you can configure by using the imports feature) or forwards the request to the designated error URL (the error page).
+As the figure shows, when a user requests a URL on a protected website, the Web App Firewall first examines the request to ensure that it does not match a signature.
+If the request matches a signature, the Citrix Web Application Firewall either displays the error object (a webpage located on the Web App Firewall appliance and which you can configure by using the imports feature) or forwards the request to the designated error URL (the error page).
 Signatures do not require as many resources as do security checks, so detecting and stopping attacks that are detected by a signature before running any of the security checks reduces the load on the server.

-When the web site or web service sends a response to the user, the Web App Firewall applies the response security checks that have been enabled.
-The response security checks examine the response for leaks of sensitive private information, signs of web site defacement, or other content that should not be present.
-If the response fails a security check, the Web App Firewall either removes the content that should not be present or blocks the response.
+When the website or web service sends a response to the user, the Web App Firewall applies the response security checks that have been enabled.
+The response security checks examine the response for leaks of sensitive private information, signs of website defacement, or other content that must not be present.
+If the response fails a security check, the Web App Firewall either removes the content that must not be present or blocks the response.
 If the response passes the security checks, it is sent back to the Citrix ADC appliance, which forwards it to the user.

 Citrix Web Application Firewall features